 BMW 8 Series Convertible (2019 -) review

 The BMW 8 Series Convertible is a glamorous open-topped car with seating for four.
-It combines impressive performance and sporty handling with long-distance comfort, rivalling cars as disparate as the Porsche 911 Cabriolet, Mercedes-Benz S-Class Cabriolet and Aston Martin DB11 Volante.
+It’s glamourous, luxurious and expensive, and in that regard, it competes with cars as disparate as the Porsche 911 Cabriolet, Mercedes-Benz S-Class Cabriolet and Aston Martin DB11 Volante.

 Interested in buying a BMW 8 Series?